klesun-misc/node-fetch-missing-headers-with-ts-node/README.md

 [`Response.headers`](https://github.com/node-fetch/node-fetch/issues/495) yields no values when the lib is imported through `ts-node`, even though everything works ok if it's required in normal nodejs environment.

 This repo is the minimal case for reproduction of the issue.
+(Ticket [#1006](https://github.com/node-fetch/node-fetch/issues/1006))

 Install the dependencies:
 ```